MrMaxMeranda/mrmaxmeranda.github.io/_posts/2017_11/2017-11-28-cursed_css.md

 So I crossed someone talking about how terrible CSS is.
 Yes, this person had a lot to say, and for the most part, a lot of what he presented did make sense.
-Without going into particulars, he was right about most of what he presented.
-So really, the only part which I disagreed with was where he concluded that it was a terrible markup because of these quirks and inconsistencies.
+Without going into particulars, he relatively accurate <strong>IF</strong> you weren't a CSS veteran.
+So to be honest, the only part which I disagreed with was where he concluded that it was a terrible markup because of quirks and inconsistencies.

-(In his particular case, he didn't give me the impression that he was a CSS 'veteran'.)

 So I'll give you my own personal take on not what I feel about "terrible" languages (and in this case it's a 'markup' rather than a language).